csvconf/csvconf.com/faq.md

 The organising team will moderate every talk to introduce speakers, help with questions, ensure the Code of Conduct is followed and to make sure the technology runs smoothly.

 Can’t make these dates or times?
-No worries - all the talks eill recorded.
+No worries - all the talks will be recorded.
 You will be able to watch all talks on crowdcast immediately after the session and talks will also be posted on our YouTube channel after the event.

 ## What is the format of the conference sessions?